 To John Wesley, a great evangelist and the founder of the Methodist Church, the world was his parish.
 To visit his parishioners in Britain he travelled the country on horseback.
 He arrived in Bredbury Green, in rural Cheshire, in 1745 and returned to preach in Holehouse Fold, Romiley, in 1780.
 So great was his fervour and his message that groups of his followers started meeting in cottages throughout Romiley.
 The cause grew and by 1814 Miss Barlow, of Birchvale Hall, made available for the Wesleyans a room over the coach house (still standing in Roundcroft).
 The first regular services were held there and a Sunday School opened in which she was the teacher.
-The Wesleyans then moved to the Botanists room on Stockport Road (near the present Post Office).
+The Wesleyans then moved to the Botanists room on Stockport Road (near the former Post Office).
 As there was no seating there, forms were carried from Stockport each weekend to remedy this.

 The coming of the canal and industry to Romiley meant an increase in the population and in 1840 the Wesleyans opened their first church which still stands on Stockport Road opposite our present church.
 By 1866 the coming of the railways meant a further increase in the population and the Wesleyans needed a bigger church.
 They moved across the road and opened the first church on the present site.